OpenMx/OpenMx/docs/source/NewBeginnersGuide.rst

 Matrix Creation
 ^^^^^^^^^^^^^^^

 Although ``mxModel()`` can have a range of arguments, we will start with the most simple one.
 Models are fitted to data which must be in numeric format (for continuous data) or factor format (for ordinal data).
 Here we consider continuous data.
 Numbers (data/parameter estimates) are typically put into matrices, except for fixed constants.
 The function created to put numbers into matrices is (unsurprisingly) ``mxMatrix()``.
 Here we start with a basic matrix call and make use of only some of its possible arguments.
 All arguments are separated by comma's.
-To make it clear and explicit, we will include the names of the arguments, although that is optional if the.arguments are included in the default order.
+To make it clear and explicit, we will include the names of the arguments, although that is optional if the arguments are included in the default order.

 .. cssclass:: input
 ..